 2 | Scent Control Is Super Complicated

-For some hunters, scent control is a challenge but if you understand scent control it can be simple to take care of in just a few steps.
-Taking care of your scent is a vital part of the hunt and can defently change the way your hunt goes.
+For some hunters, scent control is a challenge.
+However, if you understand scent control, it can be easy to take care of in just a few steps.
+Taking care of your scent is a vital part of the hunt and can definitely change the way your hunt goes.

 Then you want to play the wind.
 Most of the time if you wash yourself and your gear correctly you do not even need to worry about the wind.
 However, playing the wind certainly would not hurt.
 Professional hunters have many different stand locations depending on the weather and wind direction.
 So, if the wind is blowing north on a particular day, try picking a stand that is pointing south.